wxjiao/wxjiao.github.io/_pages/home.md

 permalink: /
 ---

 We are a research group in the [Institute for Machine Learning](https://ml.inf.ethz.ch/) within the [Department of Computer Science](https://inf.ethz.ch/) at the [ETH Zurich](https://ethz.ch/).
-We are also part of the newly-founded [ETH AI center](https://ai.ethz.ch/).
+We are also part of the newly-founded [ETH AI center](https://ai.ethz.ch/) and the [Max Planck ETH Center for Learning Systems](https://learning-systems.org/).

 We build machine learning models for natural language processing, knowledge discovery and reasoning.
 We also work on problems in the intersection of natural language processing and education.